 Running the Maze

-What is said about the public right of way is true.
+What is said about the public right of way in England is

 There was a dentist in west London by the name of Dr

-In Heathen mythology, the Disir (singular dis) are female
+In Heathen mythology, the disir (dis is singular) are

 using sticks for divination.